3liz/qgis-wfsOutputExtension/README.md

 ## Description

 wfsOutputExtension is a QGIS Server Plugin.
 It extends OGC Web Feature Service capabilities.
-It adds Output Formats to WFS GetFeature request.
+It adds output formats to WFS GetFeature request.

 It adds:
-* CSV, the datatable
+* CSV
 * ESRI ShapeFile as ZIP file
 * Geopackage
 * GPX